Shania Twain Singing Words Of Sorry For Saying She'd Have Voted For Trump

 Twain, who is about to begin her first tour after more than a decade's hiatus, has recently been recovering from laryngoplasty, an operation to reconstruct the vocal box.

 She has largely been silent since her last album in 2002.
-But she, and now ex-husband Robert "Mutt" Lange (who was her music partner, producer and writer), made headlines when their divorce centered around Lange's affair with Twain's good friend, which ended their marriage and partnership.
+But she, and now ex-husband Robert "Mutt" Lange (who was her music partner, producer and writer), made headlines when their divorce centered on Lange's affair with Twain's good friend, which ended their marriage and partnership.

-Twain has sold tens of millions of albums, and is among the bestselling female artists of all time in the U.S. She is known for "blasting out woman-empowering anthems and sensitive ballads that consistently climbed the charts and left fans wanting more," according to Taste of Country.
+Twain has sold tens of millions of albums and is among the best-selling female artists of all time in the U.S. She is known for "blasting out woman-empowering anthems and sensitive ballads that consistently climbed the charts and left fans wanting more," according to Taste of Country.

-The singer also issued a statement to PEOPLE magazine, saying, "I would like to apologize to anybody I have offended in a recent interview with The Guardian relating to the American president."
+The singer also issued a statement to People magazine, saying, "I would like to apologize to anybody I have offended in a recent interview with The Guardian relating to the American president."